-Tired of blonde highlights?
+Are you tired of blonde highlights?
 Try mahogany red highlights!
-Mahogany is a fabulous color choice for women with an olive complexion, but honestly, it looks great on everybody.
-Keep those warm tones looking great longer by using a red-colored conditioner like Aveda’s ‘Madder Root’ conditioner.
+Mahogany is a fabulous color choice for women with an olive complexion, but it looks great on everybody.
+Keep those warm tones looking great longer using a red-colored conditioner like Aveda’s ‘Madder Root’ conditioner.

 #3: Maroon Red on Black Hair

-Try maroon red on black hair if you want a subtle but beautiful hair transformation.
-A dark base will blend seamlessly into the maroon red color.
+Try maroon red on black hair for a subtle but beautiful hair transformation.
+A dark base will blend seamlessly into the maroon-red color.
 Adding warm tones will add dimension and shine to your hair!

 #4: Subtle Dark Red Balayage Highlights

 Try subtle dark red balayage highlights if you want contrast on your brunette hair.
 The ribbons of red will add depth and dimension to your locks!
-Style your hair with waves to show off your new hair hue.
+Style your hair with waves to show off your new black and red hair tones.

 #5: Bright Burgundy Hair Highlights

 Consider bright burgundy hair highlights if you want to stand out!
 Highlights of a rich burgundy will pair perfectly with a deep dark base.
-If you have a warm skin complexion, this hairstyle is perfect for you.
+If you have a warm skin complexion, this hairstyle is perfect.